JeffersonMat/JeffersonMat/README.md

   <summary>What I am interested in!</summary>
   <br>

-  - ✨ I'm always hungry for learning whether is a new tech, facts about astronomy or history.
+  - ✨ I'm always hungry for learning whether it is a new tech, facts about astronomy or history.

   - ✨ Enjoy reading books about philosophy, physocology and history.